affinitydb/doc/interface [cplusplus].md

 must have exactly the same page size (`StoreCreationParameters::pageSize`).

 #ISession
-The session represents a logical connection to an already opened database instance (please refer to [startup.h](#startup-h)).
+The session represents a logical connection to an already opened store instance (please refer to [startup.h](#startup-h)).
 A session must be attached to a thread determined by the client.
 A new session attaches itself to the calling thread by default.
 The client can use `detachFromCurrentThread` and `attachToCurrentThread` to unmap